Ramakanta Panda

-He was conferred the Padma Bhushan in 2010 by the government of India.
-Panda is also called 'one of the safest heart surgeons in the world' and 'the 'surgeon with the safest hands'.
-Medgate Today honored Panda as the number 1 heart surgeon and one of the 25 living legends in the healthcare of India.
+He was awarded the Padma Bhushan in 2010 by the Government of India.
+With a 99.8% success rate in bypass surgery, he is widely considered the world’s safest cardiac surgeon.
+Currently, he is the Chairman of Asian Heart Institute in Mumbai.

 In 2009, he led the team that successfully operated on the then-prime minister of India, Manmohan Singh.
 This was followed by highly complex surgeries on several leaders of Indian politics, such as Lalu Prasad Yadav, Tarun Gogoi, Narasingha Mishra, D Raja, Rajiv Shukla and many others.

 Early life and education

-Panda was born at Damodarpur village of Jajpur district.
-He’s the son of a farmer and he studied at Binod Bihari High School in Pritipur, Jajpur.
-He would walk 7 km every day to school.
-Inspired by his maternal uncle who was a successful doctor, he joined Sriram Chandra Bhanja Medical College Cuttack, to do his MBBS.

-He proceeded to do a post-graduation in surgery and heart surgery between 1980 and 1985 at AIIMS, and then to Cleveland Clinic, USA for his fellowship.
-He has trained under cardiac surgeons like Floyd Loop and transplant specialist Magdi Yacoub, at Harefield Hospital in the UK.
-He was the university topper.
+Panda was born at Damodarpur village of Jajpur district in a brahmin family.
+The son of a farmer he studied at Binod Bihari High School in Pritipur, Jajpur.
+He joined SCB Medical College, Cuttack to do his MBBS and proceeded to do a post-graduation in surgery and heart surgery between 1980 and 1985 at AIIMS Delhi, and then to Cleveland Clinic, USA for his fellowship.
+He has trained under cardiac surgeon Floyd Loop and transplant specialist Magdi Yacoub, at Harefield Hospital in the UK.

 Professional experience

-Panda is credited and recognized among his peers as one of the first in India to introduce "total arterial revascularization", as well as being one of the pioneers of "off-pump" bypass surgery, redo bypass surgery and high-risk surgeries.
+Panda is credited and recognized among his peers as one of the first in India to introduce "total arterial revascularization", as well as being one of the pioneers of "off-pump" bypass surgery, Coronary artery bypass grafting (CABG), beating heart surgery, redo bypass surgery, valve repair, and complex aneurysms (high-risk surgeries).